Rajithlahiru/Rajithlahiru/README.md

     "Email": "rajithlahiru7@gmail.com"
   },
   "funFacts": [
-    "🌟 I enjoy exploring new technologies and frameworks", "🎮 In my free time, I love playing video games", "📚 Avid reader of tech blogs"
+    "🌟 I enjoy exploring data infrastructure and automation.", "📚 Avid learner of open-source technologies.",
+    "🚀 Always eager to optimize workflows and improve efficiency."
   ],
-  "closing": "Feel free to reach out to me for collaboration on projects, discussing new ideas, or just to say hi!", "signature": "*This README was generated with ❤️ by Rajith Lahiru*" }
+  "closing": "Feel free to reach out to me for collaboration on projects, discussing data engineering trends, or just to say hi!", "signature": "*This README was generated with ❤️ by Rajith Lahiru*" }